 No quantity of generation may be included in more than one certificate of generation.

 Certificates of generation may be sold as independent instruments, or may be bound to supply contracts between the issuing PGC and an electric service provider.
 If a PGC sells certificates to a REP in conjunction with a supply contract and the electric service provider chooses to resell the certificates to another party while retaining the electricity, the electric service provider shall use the PGC’s company scorecard to describe the attributes of the retained electricity.
+Mike Sloan to add add redline comments pertaining to this section clarifying the issue of company scorecard v. default scorecard.

 Certificates of generation must include the following information: